Joseph Dwyer (American football)

-Michael Joseph Dwyer (April 8, 1893 – November 21, 1968) was an American football coach.
+Michael Joseph Dwyer (April 8, 1893 – November 21, 1968) was an American college football coach.
 He served as the head football coach at the University of Toledo from 1921 to 1922, compiling a record of 5–7–3.
 Dwyer was the husband of Florence P. Dwyer, a member of the United States House of Representatives from 1957 to 1973.
+His brother, Pat Dwyer, was also a football coach.

 A native of Antrim, Pennsylvania, Dwyer graduated from Mount St. Mary's University in Emmitsburg, Maryland in 1916.
 He later worked for Western Electric in Kearny, New Jersey, retiring as public relations director in 1957.
 Dwyer died on November 21, 1968, at John E. Runnells Hospital in Berkeley Heights, New Jersey.